bsstibich/Simp-Bot/README.md

 (Contracted in Winter of 2019)

-This is a simple discord bot that keeps track of user given points called "Simp Points" and tracks them on a local .json
+Discord bot that keeps track of user given points called "Simp Points" and tracks them on a local .json